First cohomologies of affine, Virasoro and lattice vertex operator algebras: Introduction

 For cohomological methods, the only if part of the vanishing theorem is much more useful in calculations.
 A common practice is to start from a long exact sequence, then use the vanishing theorem to fill zeros in various spots, and conclude various isomorphisms.
 While $H^1(V, W)=0$ holds trivially for every irreducible $V$-module $W$ with non-integral lowest weight, we found that if the lowest weight is an integer, $H^1(V, W)$ is generally not zero.
-Indeed for a VOA $V$ and a $V$-module $W$, the zero-mode $v\mapsto w_0 v = \Res_x e^{xL(-1)}Y_{W}(v, -x)w$ of any weight-1 element $w$ defines a grading-preserving derivation $V\to W$ (provided that the map is not constantly zero), called zero-mode derivations.
+Indeed for a VOA $V$ and a $V$-module $W$, it follows from the Jacobi identity that the zero-mode $v\mapsto w_0 v = \Res_x e^{xL(-1)}Y_{W}(v, -x)w$ of any weight-1 element $w$ defines a grading-preserving derivation $V\to W$ (provided that the map is not constantly zero), called zero-mode derivations.
 We denote the space of such derivations by $Z^1(V, W)$ (which stays zero if $W$ has no elements of integral weights).
 Conceptually, we believe that such derivations exist because the cohomologies in \cite{H-coh} and in \cite{Q-Coh} are analogous to Harrison and Hochschild for (commutative) associative algebras that ``missed'' the analogous Lie algebra structure on a VOA.
 The final version of \cite{HQ-Coh-reduct} proved the same conclusion under the revised condition that $H^1(V, W) = Z^1(V, W)$ for every $V$-bimodule $W$.

 A natural question then arises along the way: does $H^1(V, W) = Z^1(V, W)$ hold for every $V$-bimodule?
-This is conjectured to hold if every weak $V$-module is a direct sum of its irreducible submodules.
+We conjecture that this holds when $V$ is strongly rational, i.e., if every weak $V$-module is a direct sum of its irreducible submodules.
 Since the associated Zhu's algebra is semisimple in this case, it seems promising to study the relation of $H^1(V, W)$ to the first cohomology of Zhu's algebras.
 We attempted and disappointedly found that though Zhu's algebra can simplify the computation and provide some interesting results regarding the first cohomology, it is usually insufficient to fully determine $H^1(V, W)$, partly because Zhu's algebra forgets some crucial structures.
 For example, Zhu's algebra associated with the lattice VOA is one-dimensional when the lattice is even, positive definite, and unimodular.
 In this case, Zhu's algebra tells nothing about $H^1(V, W)$.